 The individual(s) you have chosen to manage your estate is referred to as the “executor,” they will be responsible for executing your will in accordance with your stated wishes.
 Any person named in the will that shall receive all or part of your estate is referred to as a “beneficiary.”

 Making the decision to prepare for your future by creating a will and testament can provide major benefits and relief for you and your loved ones.
 By proactively getting your affairs in order, you remove future uncertainty about your wishes and can save your beneficiaries time, as well as unnecessary court fees and legal fees after your passing.

-If you would like to know how we can help you create a will, please contact our law firm to schedule a free consultation.
+If you would like to know how we can help you create a will, please contact our law firm to schedule a consultation.

 Estate Planning Legal Services